Nigerian Buns Recipe (without Eggs or Dairy)

 Here is my recipe for what I consider to be the simplest, least complicated, yet perfectly textured Nigerian buns.
 Once you get the texture down, you are free to customize the flavors to suit your preference.
 In my case, I used a bit of cayenne pepper and nutmeg, but you can omit those spices and keep it plain, or be creative and experiment with something else… cinnamon, maybe.
-Let me know if you decide to try something different.
+Feel free to experiment and let me know if you decide to try something different.

 - 400 grams All purpose flour